Social information processing (theory): Four elements of hyperpersonal model

 According to Walther, senders have the ability to present themselves in highly strategic and highly positive ways.
 This self-presentation is controlled and it serves as a foundation for how CMC users get to know one another.
 The fundamental underpinning of this component of the hyperpersonal perspective is affinity seeking.
 That is, senders provide information online that prompts affinity in others.
+Because, according to Griffin et al., senders are able to communicate their most desirable and attractive traits, accomplishments, and actions "without fear of contradiction from their physical appearance, their inconsistent actions, or the objections of third parties who know their dark side."